artikcloud/tutorial-python-sdksample/README.md

 ## Run the code

-### Send a message
+### 1. Send a message
 Run the following command in your termainal, which will send a random temperature value to ARTIK Cloud on behalf of the device.
 ```bash
 %> python app-send-message.py
 ```

-If everything went well, you will receive a successful response payload containing a message id (mid).
+If everything goes well, you will receive a response with a message id (mid).
+ARTIK Cloud uses this response to acknowledges the receipt of the message.
 ```json
 {"data": {"mid": "a674e9ec6f24495f845f96d704fd9473"}}
 ```

-Great new!
-You just sent your first message to ARTIK Cloud.
-Now try retreiving the last message that was sent to the device.
-It also contains the same message id (mid)

-### Get a message
+### 2. Get a message
-Retrieve the last message sent from the device.
+Retrieve from ARTIK Cloud the last message sent by the device.
 ```
 %> python app-get-last-normalized-messages.py
 ```
 Below is the response.
-We see that it has recorded a 'temp' value of 183 earlier when it was sent a random value.
+It has a 'temp' value of 183 that was sent earlier.
 ```
 {'count': 1,
  'data': [{'cts': 1474269704021,